femboyfin/dbdideas/misc.md

 ### Striped auras for objects that would be highlighted in multiple different colors

-If for example a Generator should be highlighted in both White and Yellow, this would be shown as horiztonal white and yellow striping.
+If for example a Generator should be highlighted in both White and Yellow, this would be shown as horizontal white and yellow striping.

 ### Clearly mark the escape boundary in exit gates

 Over time a variety of new gate designs have been introduced to better suit different maps.
 This is great thematically and in certain maps the traditional gates would definitely clash/feel jarring.
 However this has introduced the issue where it is sometimes unclear exactly where the line to escape is, leading to some awkward situations where you may think you're in a safe position stalling for time but you actually aren't, or think you're safe from a given exit gate blocker addon because the escape boundary is farther than you intuitively thought.
-Having some sort of subtle glow or fog eminate from the line would make this much clearer, including for killers at a distance before their exit gate blockers are shown, making it easier to gauge whether hitting someone will knock them out or not before the swing.
+Having some sort of subtle glow or fog emanate from the line would make this much clearer, including for killers at a distance before their exit gate blockers are shown, making it easier to gauge whether hitting someone will knock them out or not before the swing.

 ## UI